Okinawa referendum rejects relocation for US military base

 - Witness describes death plunge of two Yosemite climbers

+Critics of Henoko say wildlife such dugong and coral reefs will be hurt.
+Many people in Okinawa want Futenma closed but think the rest of Japan should help by sharing in the burden of hosting U.S. troops.

-Okinawa Gov. Denny Tamaki said Monday the results must be respected.
+Okinawa Gov. Denny Tamaki, who spearheaded the referendum, said the results must be respected.

+“This holds extremely important meaning,” he said Monday after the tally came in.

-Prime Minister Shinzo Abe reiterated the government view that the Henoko plan won’t be changed.
+Prime Minister Shinzo Abe told reporters early Monday that the government accepted the feelings of Okinawa’s people but stressed the Henoko plan won’t get changed.
+The government has repeatedly said the relocation plan will move ahead, regardless of the referendum.

+Nevertheless, the referendum will add momentum to Tamaki’s renewed efforts against the U.S. bases.
+The sentiments have resonated not only with the residents of the subtropical islands of Okinawa but also the rest of Japan and internationally.

+Tamaki has said he hopes to deliver the results of the referendum to U.S. President Donald Trump.